vihagendra/IS601-Assignment-1/Definitions.md

 * **Checkout:**
     *Checkout is the act of switching between different versions of a target entity.
 The git checkout command operates upon three distinct entities: files, commits, and branches.*

+* **Push:**
+    *The git push command is used to upload local repository content to a remote repository.
+Pushing is how you transfer commits from your local repository to a remote repository.
+Remote branches are configured using the git remote command.
+Pushing has the potential to overwrite changes,* **caution should be taken when pushing**.